skojaku/digitalgarden/src/site/notes/L01 - Work/L06 - tools and config/L02 - config/Automate switching conda environment.md

 # Automate switching conda environment
 updated: 2022-09-16

-If you work on multiple projects and have different virtual environment for each, you may spent some non-negligible amount of time for just *switching* conda environment.
-Here is a tip to automate this process.
+Working on multiple projects often means managing multiple virtual environments.
+If you're using Conda, switching between these environments can consume a significant amount of time.
+This guide provides a method to automate this process.

 ## How does it work?
-Suppose that you have a directory for each project.
-In each directory, you have an `environment.yml` file that specifies the name of the virtual environment.
-When you move into a directory, a script will check the `environment.yml` file and switch the environment for you.
+Assume you have a separate directory for each project, each containing an environment.yml file specifying the name of the virtual environment.
+When navigating a directory, a script will automatically detect the environment.yml file and switch to the corresponding Conda environment.

 ## Set up
 Put the following file into ~./script/ and then add